AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/quickstart.md

 - [NodeJS](https://nodejs.org/en/download/) (major version >= 16) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (major version >= 8) installed
 - Familiarity with programming in HTML, CSS and JavaScript
 - An email address associated with an Adobe ID.
 (If you don't have one yet, you'll be taken through steps to create one in this guide)
-- Access to the Adobe Express Beta - [Join our wait list](https://airtable.com/shr3IK38z2MCNHJEm)
+- Access to the beta version of Adobe Express - [Join our wait list](https://airtable.com/shr3IK38z2MCNHJEm)
 - Express Add-on CLI - [Join our wait list](https://airtable.com/shr3IK38z2MCNHJEm)

 ## Add-on CLI (Command Line Interface)
-To facilitate the development of add-ons, we have provided a command line interface (CLI) that allows you to create and host Adobe Express add-ons directly from your local machine so they can be loaded into Adobe Express Beta running in your browser.
+To facilitate the development of add-ons, we have provided a command line interface (CLI) that allows you to create and host Adobe Express add-ons directly from your local machine so they can be loaded into the beta version of Adobe Express running in your browser.

 <!-- Before you can use the CLI, you must install it to your local environment. -->

 <InlineAlert slots="text" variant="error"/>

-**IMPORTANT:** These steps require access to the Adobe Express Beta and Add-on CLI, which are currently offered to interested developers on a *wait list basis*.
+**IMPORTANT:** These steps require access to the beta version of Adobe Express and the Add-on CLI, which are currently offered to interested developers on a *wait list basis*.
 If you're interested, please fill in and submit [this wait list form](https://airtable.com/shr3IK38z2MCNHJEm) to get on the list now!

 ### Step 1: Create your add-on project
 Open your terminal and run the following command: